 If you live in Alaska, consider yourself lucky.
 You live in the only state where ragweed doesn’t grow.
 Ragweed has even been introduced to Hawaii.
 Within the 49 states where ragweed grows, there are 17 different types of ragweed.

 Track ragweed season where you live.
 Check sites like AAAAI's National Allergy Bureau to follow pollen readings regularly.
 This will help you take steps to reduce your exposure to ragweed pollen.

 Ragweed pollen peaks in the mornings.
 Plan your time outside for the afternoon and evenings when possible.

 Your Immune System May Mistake Other Plants and Food for Ragweed

 There are other plants that are related to ragweed.
-They may cause symptoms as well.
-Avoid planting sunflowers, sage, burweed marsh elder, rabbit brush, mugworts, groundsel bush and eupatorium near your home.
+They may cause allergy symptoms as well.
+Avoid planting sunflowers, sage, burweed marsh elder, rabbit brush, mugwort, groundsel bush, and eupatorium near your home.

 If you have a condition called oral allergy syndrome (OAS), your mouth may itch or tingle when you eat certain foods.
 This is because the pollen is similar to the proteins in some foods, so your body can’t tell the difference.
 This is called cross-reactivity.

-Food such as cantaloupes, bananas, watermelon and sunflower seeds may cause symptoms if you also have a ragweed allergy.
+Food such as cantaloupes, bananas, watermelon, and sunflower seeds may cause symptoms in some people who have a ragweed allergy.

 Ragweed Pollen Can Travel Hundreds of Miles